Pickra/programmyTools/git/moreGitStuff.md

 2. `git add` the files that changed.
 3. `git rebase --continue` or `git merge --continue` (depends on the situation...
 Git will tell you which one to use), tells Git that you've fixed the `merge conflicts` and are ready to move on.

-#### Once the merge is done, Git will ask you to put in a message about the merge.

-Now you're in `vim`, more on that in [terminal](../terminal/terminal.md).
-You can...
+Once the merge is done, Git will ask you to put in a message about the merge.
+Now you're in `vi` or `vim`, more on that in [terminal](../terminal/terminal.md).
+Just ignore it and `:q`, to get out.

-- ...`git commit -m "Resolved merge conflict!"`...
-- ...or you can just ignore it and `:q`, to get out.

 And the `merge conflict` is over!!